ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 end
 ```

-Note that directory tasks are "tasks", so they are just defined during the Rakefile are loaded and executed.
+Note that directory tasks are "tasks", so they are just defined during the Rakefile are executed.
 The tasks need to be invoked by another task.
-So, add 'dst' to the prerequisite for `dst/a.txt`, `dst/b.txt` and `dst/c.txt`.
+So, add `dst` to the prerequisite for `dst/a.txt`, `dst/b.txt` and `dst/c.txt`.
 This makes the directory before copying.

-Execute rake with `-f Rakefile8`.
+Run Rake

 ```
 $ rm dst/*